DevOpsWithDheeraj/DevOps-in-one-shot/06_Container_Orchestration_Kubernetes/K8s/01_K8s Basics & Architecture/README.md

 ### 🔵 **a.
 Kubelet**

-* Agent running on every node.
-* Ensures containers are running as per the PodSpec.
+The Kubelet is an agent that runs on every worker node in a Kubernetes cluster.
+It ensures that containers in pods are running as expected.

+In short:
+> Kubelet = The node agent that communicates with the control plane and manages the pods on its node.

 📌 **Example:**
 > If API Server says a Pod must run here, kubelet pulls the image and starts the container.